Risingmist/Bike-Sharing-Demand-Forecasting/README.md

 Models Explored

-Linear Regression
+1.Linear Regression

-Decision Tree
+2.Decision Tree

-Gradient Boosting
+3.Gradient Boosting

 Results
 The project aims to showcase the effectiveness of various machine learning models in accurately predicting bike-sharing demand.
 Evaluation metrics like RMSE, MAE, and R-squared will be used to assess model performance.